BattmannWann/The-VizDoom-Experience/meetings/Minutes_for_project_week_1.md

 ### Objectives for this Week:

-- Compare other game engine APIs similar to VizDoom before making the concrete decision to use VizDoom
+- Compare other game engine APIs similar to ViZDoom before making the concrete decision to use ViZDoom

 - Begin the dissertation template
 - Initiate the project repository on GitHub